Breazile/MandoPuterPi/README.md

 22 - GPIO6 | DC or D/C

 * Pi pinout details are [here](https://pi4j.com/1.2/pins/model-zerow-rev1.html)
-* The MandoPuterPi supports displays connected via SPI port with the ST7789 chipset.
+* The MandoPuter Pi supports displays connected via SPI port with the ST7789 chipset.
 Other SPI displays are possible with different chips, and I will evaluate other options if they are needed.
 We do not use a display connected through the HDMI port.

 ### 3. Insert the SD card and power on the Raspberry Pi